david-pizzi-cg/github-ai-workflow-demo/README.md

 ## 🎯 Overview

+This repository demonstrates how GitHub Copilot and GitHub Agents evolve from a simple assistant into an autonomous teammate and finally a guardian that enforces workflow quality — all demonstrated through fixing a real bug in a small web app.

-This multi-stage demonstration explores three distinct AI collaboration approaches using a consistent CSS bug scenario.
-The demo illustrates the progression from guided AI assistance to autonomous execution and proactive quality assurance.
+The app is intentionally simple — `index.html`, `styles.css`, `script.js` — so the same CSS bug can be fixed through three increasingly advanced AI workflows, illustrating the progression from guided AI assistance to autonomous execution and proactive quality assurance.

 > **⚠️ Important**: This demo was created and tested using **Claude Sonnet 4**.
 For best results and consistent behaviour matching the documented workflow, use Claude Sonnet 4 or higher.
 Other language models may produce different results and behaviours.